What is a contact clause?

 That is the reason why running from the police is stupid.

-A good way to remember whether you can drop the relative pronoun is this.
+A good way to remember whether you can drop the relative pronoun when trying to make contact clauses is this: –

 If a verb comes after the relative pronoun then you can’t drop it.